 “Does your butt hurt?”
 Jaime asked.

 “Yes!”
-I cried, as we simultaneously sat on the damp log and feel right through it, bringing us both to tears from despair and then from laughter from our naivete.
+I cried, as we simultaneously sat on the damp log and fell right through it, bringing us both to tears from despair and then from laughter from our naivete.
 Mostly the tears were from how pathetic we were in that moment, but our butts really hurt.
 It hurt to sit.

 When the tears and laughter subsided, we stood up to push through the last few miles, the determination for food and the promise of a soft couch cushion momentarily masking the damage we’d done to ourselves that day.